tejal04/AudioMining/README.md

-# AudioMining
+# Audio Mining : Emotion Detection and Sentiment Analysis

-Audio Emotion Detection and Sentiment Analysis
+#This project was done as part of the coursework for CS6120: Natural Language Processing.